Toward a Comprehensive Exploration of Flavored Dark Matter Models: Numerical Toolchain

 \subsubsection{Relic Abundance}

-\textsc{micrOMEGAs} numerically solves the Boltzmann equation to compute the DM relic density, taking into account coannihilation effects between all relevant particles.
+We use \textsc{micrOMEGAs} to numerically solve the Boltzmann equation to compute the DM relic density, taking into account coannihilation effects between all relevant particles.
 While the tool can also accommodate non-standard production mechanisms, such as freeze-in or conversion-driven freeze-out, we focus on the standard scenario of canonical thermal freeze-out in this work.

-In this context, we assume that the DM particle is a thermal relic, and that its present-day abundance is set by the freeze-out mechanism and a standard cosmological history.
-The computed relic density is required to be consistent with the value measured by the \textsc{Planck} satellite, $\Omega h^2 = 0.120 \pm 0.001$~\cite{Planck:2018}, within an assumed theoretical uncertainty of 10\%.
-Parameter points that predict a relic density outside this 10\% range are considered experimentally excluded.
+In this context, we assume that the DM particle is a thermal relic, and that its present-day abundance is set by the freeze-out mechanism and a standard cosmological history. {We consider both the case of the computed relic density being consistent with the value measured by the \textsc{Planck} satellite, $\Omega h^2 = 0.120 \pm 0.001$~\cite{Planck:2018}, within an assumed theoretical uncertainty of 10\%, as well as the case of underabundant DM\@.
+In the latter case the observed relic abundance is assumed to be accounted for by additional DM components.
+Parameter points that predict overabundant DM are considered experimentally excluded.}